To apply for the September 2022 intake, please visit the UBC Faculty of Graduate and Postdoctoral Studies below:

 - Writing & Speaking: Score of 21 or higher

-Applicants are required to prepare and submit a research statement/thesis proposal (about 1,000 words).
+Applicants are required to prepare and submit a research statement of intent/thesis proposal (approximately 1,000 words).
 The statement should outline the thesis project you wish to undertake, the research methods you expect to use, and how the work builds on or draws from your previous training or experience.

 Each applicant must also submit at least one sample of academic research and writing.
 An undergraduate thesis, previous academic publications, or previous academic project are all acceptable writing samples.

-References for SCARP should be from individuals who can assess your academic or professional qualifications and your communication skills.
+References should be from individuals who can assess your academic or professional qualifications and your communication skills.
 In most cases, at least two references should be academic.
 If you have been away from school for several years, all references may be from non-academics who are capable of assessing your professional and, if possible, your potential academic performance.
+Applicants are responsible for ensuring that their references submit documentation by the deadlines specified.
+The reference deadline is 10 days after the application deadline.
+Contact references in advance of submitting an application to ensure they have adequate time to provide a letter.
+Reference letters may be addressed to the "Research Masters Admissions Committee".

-Please note that an online application must be submitted before referees receive a request to produce a reference.
+Please note that an online application must be submitted before referees receive a request to provide a reference.

 It is not possible to defer admission.
 If you are offered admission and decline or if you are offered admission but do not register you may apply again by submitting a new application form and paying the fee.
 Your admission would be considered along with others applying for that year.
 Admission is not guaranteed.

-Students admitted to the program will commence full-time studies in September.
-We do not admit students at any other time of year.
+Applicants admitted to the program will commence full-time studies in September.
+The School of Community and Regional Planning does not admit students at any other time of year.